MaTriXy/koin-android/README.md

 ### More features

-Check the [Koin core project](https://github.com/Ekito/koin/) for the advanced features.
+Check the [Koin core project](https://github.com/Ekito/koin/) for the advanced features 'import, factory, stacking, @Inject ...).